punitlad/send-read-message-lamdba/README.md

 default_tags = <map-of-default-tags>
 ```

-Once done, you can run (make sure to specify `AWS_PROFILE` if not the default profile):
+Once done, you can run:
 ```
 terraform plan
 terraform apply
 ```

+> If not using the default profile, specify `AWS_PROFILE` environment variable
+> Terraform configuration doesn't specific state store.
+If not specified, it will create the state locally.

 ### Triggering lambda
 You can trigger the send-message-lambda via the following: